wultra/powerauth-docker/docs/Getting-Started.md

         - Bundle ID _(note: used as the "topic")_
         - APNs private key file _(note: a file with `*.p8` extension)_
     - For Android, you need to obtain the following information from the [Firebase Console]():
-        - Package Name (as an identifier of the Android application)
+        - Project ID (visible in *Project Settings*)
-        - Server key _(note: the current Push Server version uses FCM legacy API - this will change in upcoming version)_
+        - Private key for FCM HTTP API v1 (see [FCM documentation](https://firebase.google.com/docs/cloud-messaging/auth-server))

-To test the push notifications later, you can call the following comand - don't forget to replace the `appId` and your `userId`:
+To test the push notifications later, you can call the following command - don't forget to replace the `appId` and your `userId`:

 ```sh
 curl --request POST \